MILITARY JOKES

 6. If it's stupid but it works, it isn't stupid.

-7. Try to look unimportant; the enemy may be low on ammo and not want to waste a bullet on you.
+7. Try to look unimportant; the enemy may be low on ammo and not want to

 8. If at first you don't succeed, call in an airstrike.